mi-erasmusmc/PatientLevelPredictionModule/README.md

 This is a module for developing patient level prediction modules.
 The user needs to specify a list of model designs and a model is fit per design.

+For a detailed example of how to manually create a prediction model development network study json specificaiton using Strategus and modules see [the wiki](https://github.com/OHDSI/PatientLevelPredictionModule/wiki/Instructions) .
+In the future we aim to create a UI that can create the network study json specification.

 # Technology